home-assistant/home-assistant.io/source/_integrations/matter.markdown

 1. Open The Home Assistant app on your phone.
 2. Power up the device by plugging it in or add a battery.
 Most devices will no go into pairing mode.
    - For some devices, you need to enable a pairing mode (like you do with Z-Wave or Zigbee device).
-   - The instructions on how to set the device in pairing mode can usually be found in the docs of the device.
+   - The instructions on how to set the device in pairing mode can usually be found in the device documentation.
 3. For some devices, at this point, your phone shows a pop-up, prompting you to **Scan the QR code**.
    - Scan the QR code.
    - When prompted to **Choose an app**, make sure to select Home Assistant.